What Is ‘The Ministry Of Utmost Happiness’?

 Are you looking for happiness?

 Many of us are seeking our version of happiness and just aren't sure where to find it.
 We wonder if we're doing things right or if we're going about finding happiness in the wrong way.
-Sometimes, it may seem like the more we reach for it, the further away it can feel
+Sometimes, it may seem like the more we reach for it, the further away it can seem

 Pause your search and assess